All projects are complex, and there are many facets of a project that add up to its success or failure.

-The onboarding process covers a variety of tasks that help new employees become acclimated to their work environment and the firm culture.
+The new employee onboarding process covers a variety of tasks that help new employees become acclimated to their work environment and the firm culture.
 A well-structured onboarding plan can acquaint the new hire with various key employees at the firm and provide a positive and supportive experience that helps your employee integrate and become a proficient member of the team; it equips them with the information they need to feel welcome, productive, and successful.

 Technology training is a critical component in familiarizing new employees not only with the firm’s applications and systems, but also procedures, rules, protocols, and production methods.
 The amount of training needed is often underestimated for various reasons: